 All cages include a door which can be fitted on any side of the cage.

 Kits come complete with anchors for extra stability and for ease of erection.
-They also include ties, 's' hooks and steel pegs for securing the netting.
+Kits with netting include ties, 's' hooks and steel pegs for securing the netting.